talkvegantome/talkvegan-hugo/content/english/anti-vegan/personal-choice.md

 This holds equally true:

-- If you choose to litter
+- If you choose to litter.
-- If you choose to buy cheap clothes while being fully aware they were made in a sweat shop.
+- If you choose to buy clothes knowing they were made in a sweat shop when you have other options.

 > So yes; it's your personal choice.
 But no!
 I will not respect that choice or remain silent.